In just seven days the Help to Buy Isa, a government-backed savings initiative for first-time buyers, will close to new savers for good.

 Now, 16-year-olds aren't old enough to have a UK driving licence, and aren't likely to have any of the proof of address documentation other than perhaps a bank statement.

-National Insurance numbers should be sent out up to three months of someone turning 16 – but if their parents weren’t signed up for child benefit this won’t happen automatically, and they’ll have to call HMRC to request their NI number.
+numbers should be sent out up to three months of someone turning 16 - but if their parents weren't signed up for this won't happen automatically, and they'll have to call HMRC to request their NI number.

 There have been reports of some 16-year-olds experiencing delays when waiting to receive their NI number.
 HMRC says while there had been a delay earlier this year, it has been resolved since 5 September and that 'National Insurance letters are being processed as normal'.